isfegu/musket/CONTRIBUTING.md

 In the [`errors.rs`](./src/destinations/errors.rs) file, add the new destination as a variant of the enum `DestinationError` and add the new destination in the pattern matching in the `Display` trait implementation of the `DestinationError` .

-Back in the module file, implement as many `From` traits for `DestinationError` as the destination needs.
+Back in the crate file, implement as many `From` traits for `DestinationError` as the destination needs.

 #### 2.3.
-Enable the module
+Enable the crate

-Once created, add the new module as a public module in the `destination` module inside the [`mod.rs`](./src/destinations/mod.rs) file.
+Once created, add the new crate as a public module inside the [`mod.rs`](./src/destinations/mod.rs) file.

 ```rust
 pub mod bluesky;